Teachers and Leaders of Red Cedar Zen

 Heigaku Talus is fascinated by the irony and passions of our most urgent matter, the farcical fleeting story we call life.

-Zen Priests Our Zen Priest have taken the novice priest ordination (shukke tokudo), committing themselves to a lifetime of practice.
+Zen Priests Our Zen Priests have taken the novice priest ordination (shukke tokudo), committing themselves to a lifetime of practice.
 Novice priests practice under the direction of Transmitted Teachers until they themselves receive Dharma Transmission (a process generally requiring about 10 years of study).
-Priests are empowered to conduct ceremonies and after being shuso (head student in a practice period) they take on some teaching responsibilities.
+Priests are empowered to conduct ceremonies and, after being shuso (head student in a practice period), they take on some teaching responsibilities.

 Ryushin Kate Korn McKenna